digitalocean-labs/sea-support/README.md

 ---

-## 🎯 What is SupportIQ?
+## 🎯 What is Sea Support?

-SupportIQ is a comprehensive AI-powered customer support platform that demonstrates modern web development with sophisticated AI integration.
+Sea Support is a comprehensive AI-powered customer support platform that demonstrates modern web development with sophisticated AI integration.
 Built as an educational Rails 8 + MongoDB application, it showcases how artificial intelligence can transform customer support operations while maintaining human oversight and control.

 **Demo Context:** The application manages support tickets for **MoodBrew** - a fictional AI-powered smart coffee machine that detects users' moods and brews the perfect coffee accordingly.
-From "morning monster" emergencies to "hangover mode" feature requests, SupportIQ handles it all with intelligence and humor.
+From "morning monster" emergencies to "hangover mode" feature requests, Sea Support handles it all with intelligence and humor.

 ### ✨ Key Features